Human rights in the Democratic Republic of the Congo: Governmental attitude regarding investigation of alleged violations

 On June 13, the UN Security Council received a report of the UN secretary general on children and armed conflict in the country (see section 1.g.).

 On [March 16, MONUC issued reports on the detention of children and justice for minors (see section 5) and on arrests and detentions in prisons (see section 1.d.).

 MONUC also issued special reports on human rights violations and abuses committed in the territory of Mitwaba, Katanga in 2005 and on the attack on Kabingu village in South Kivu Province in July 2005 (see section 1.g).

 UN officials freely criticized actions by the transitional government during the year.

-Armed groups killed nine UN peacekeepers during the year (see section 1.g.).
+Armed groups killed nine UN peacekeepers in 2006 (see section 1.g.).

 Unlike in 2005, there were no reports of armed groups in the east imposing travel restrictions on humanitarian aid workers or local NGOs.

 The transitional constitution mandated an independent ONDH and a Truth and Reconciliation Commission.
 Both entities lacked resources and were generally regarded as ineffective.
 Although the transitional government did not actively interfere with their investigations, neither did it cooperate with them.

 On August 8, the ONDH reported its findings on two incidents: the transitional government's use of force against BDK adherents in June (see section 2.b.) and mob violence associated with an election rally in Kinshasa on July 27 (see section 1.a.).

 During the year, the transitional government cooperated with the ICC, which continued conducting investigations into war crimes and crimes against humanity committed in the country since July 2002.
 In March the government transferred to the ICC custody of an Ituri militia leader indicted for recruitment of child soldiers (see section 1.g.).

 The government continued to cooperate with the International Criminal Tribunal for Rwanda (ICTR).
 ICTR investigators operated freely in areas under government control, seeking a number of individuals indicted for involvement in the 1994 Rwandan genocide whom they believed might be in the Democratic Republic of the Congo.

+More recently, Congolese authorities cracked down on peaceful protesters, journalists, and politicians, while using state of emergency measures temporarily imposed due to the Covid-19 pandemic as a pretext to curb protests.